WU-RDS/MRDA2021/16-FAQ.md

 2. Go back to the beginning of your code file and run it line by line (`Ctrl-Enter` in RStudio)
 3. If your error persists check the affected line for typos/differences in spelling.
 4. If the error occurs in a function make sure you are passing the arguments correctly (see help file for the function using `?FUNCTIONNAME`)
-5. Look at all the variables in your Global Environment and make sure they are in the format you expect them to be (e.g., if a file you expect to be a data frame is really a specified as a data frame).
+5. Look at all the variables in your Global Environment and make sure they are in the format you expect them to be (e.g., if a file you expect to be a `data.frame` is really a specified as a `data.frame`).
 6. See the list of common error messages for more explanations below
 7. Nothing helped: Ask in the forum.
 If possible with a screenshot that explains your issue, or - better yet - a [minimal reproducible example](https://community.rstudio.com/t/faq-how-to-do-a-minimal-reproducible-example-reprex-for-beginners/23061).